IanMercer/pi-sniffer/RaspberrySetup.md

 8. Change the default password for the pi user.

+9. Run `raspi-config` and resize the partition to fill the SD card.

-9. Change the hostname and hosts by replacing `raspberrypi` with your chosen name in both of these locations, and reboot:
+10. Change the hostname and hosts by replacing `raspberrypi` with your chosen name in both of these locations, and reboot:

 ````